return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib_c.rst

 Description
 -----------

-Returns a negative errno if the chip can't be registered, such as because the chip->base is invalid or already associated with a different chip.
-Otherwise it returns zero as a success code.

 When \ :c:func:`gpiochip_add_data`\  is called very early during boot, so that GPIOs can be freely used, the chip->parent device must be registered before the gpio framework's \ :c:func:`arch_initcall`\ .
 Otherwise sysfs initialization